 David J. Eggebeen

-Associate Professor of Human Development and Sociology
+Associate Professor of Human Development and Family Studies, and Sociology

-304B Health & Human Development East
+207 Health and Human Development Building

 The Pennsylvania State University

 My research involves three topics: patterns of intergenerational exchanges of support in American families; the role of values, especially religious values in the family formation processes of young adults; and the implications of fatherhood for men.
 My work on intergenerational ties in American families began with documenting the extent, correlates and measurement of routine assistance flows between aging parents and their adult children.
 Currently, along with Steve Zarit and Karen Fingerman from Purdue University, I am examining the interconnections between psychological processes and patterns of support across three generations of families.
 I have also been involved in a project investigating family formation behavior among young adults headed by Nancy Landale of Sociology.
 My work has been investigating the role of religious beliefs and behavior in adolescence on the subsequent likelihood and timing of marriage and cohabitation.
 Finally, I am examining the consequences of fatherhood on men where I have been addressing such questions as: How does becoming a father or engaging in fathering activities change or affect men psychologically and socially?
 Affect their family ties?
 Affect their work and career behavior?